simoncoessens/DataMining/README.md

 Descriptive Analytics:
 - Narmina has performed sampling rate (it varies)
 - Simon has looked into segment speed
-- Pepe has looked into bounding box (values not contained in the Belgium geom)
+- Pepe has looked into the bounding box (values not contained in the Belgium geom)

 Noisy entries:
 - Konok mentioned binning to clean the noisy entries